rameshxghimire/snakeandladder/README.md

 This is the classic Snakes and Ladder game being developed with Python 3.7.

-It is a multiplayer board game in which players have small chips of differentiating colors which they begin by placing on position 1 of the grid.
+It is a multiplayer board game in which players have small chips of differentiating colors which they begin by placing on position 0 (out of the grid.) and progress forward corresponding to numbers they get on dice rolls.

 Players roll a dice to determine their move.
 A player moves from position 1 towards 100 on the board.